What is the Teralytic probe?

 What kinds of data does the probe collect?

 Each probe includes 26 sensors, measuring at three different depths.
-Microclimate sensors measure air temperature, humidity, and light at the probe’s head; gas sensors measure aeration (O2) and respiration (CO2) at the 6” and 18” depths (about 15 cm and 46 cm); and soil sensors measure NPK, pH, soil moisture, salinity, and soil temperature at the 6”, 18”, and 36” depths (about 15, 46, and 91 cm).
+Microclimate sensors measure air temperature, humidity, and light at the probe’s head; gas sensors measure aeration (O2) and respiration (CO2) at the 6” and 12” depths; and soil sensors measure NPK, pH, soil moisture, salinity, and soil temperature at the 6”, 12”, and 18” depths.

 How can I ensure my data is secure?